prometheus/docs/snippets/saved_replies.md

 #### Non-Goal

 This is actually one of our non-goals.
 We are unlikely to change our minds on this, but feel free to raise this issue on our [developer mailing list](https://groups.google.com/forum/#!forum/prometheus-developers).
-Please understand if the answer still remains a simple "no" pointing to our docs.
+Please do not be surprised if the answer still remains a simple "no" along with pointing to our docs.

 #### Against goal / design decision